 - Lost workbooks or destroyed science projects.

 - Schedules that are so busy we never get to the “fun stuff.

-- Fears over falling behind, or just not being ahead or “enough.”
+- Fears over falling behind, or not being “enough.”

 - Teenage attitudes over how it’s all so “stupid.”